-The interiors of the integrated terminal will resemble the scenic beauty and cultural heritage of Assam.
+The terminal roof, column cladding, flooring patterns, theme walls, and signage design are influenced by Japanese paper folding art of Origami.
+The interiors of the integrated terminal of Guwahati International Airport will resemble the scenic environment and cultural heritage of Assam.
 The building will also integrate green areas, an internal forest theme, bamboo artefacts and a craft village.

 The terminal will feature a departure area, security holding area, retail spaces for small businesses, food and beverage areas, baggage claim space and a common concourse area.